UniCreds

 How Student Loans Can Affect Your Credit

-An installment loan is known to be a student loan.
-You make frequent monthly installments before the balance is paid off, much like a car loan or mortgage payment.
-Consequently, credit rating services, free credit score will treat them on the credit report as installment loans.
+An instalment loan is known to be a student loan.
+You make frequent monthly instalments before the balance is paid off, much like a car loan or mortgage payment.
+Consequently, credit rating services, free credit score will treat them on the credit report as instalment loans.

 On the other hand, inability to pay your student loans on time, allowing your student finance, student loans to drop into collections, or defaulting on student loans would also go on your credit report and can significantly affect your credit score.
 This will also impact your ability to get more loans in the future or get decent finance offers.